Delaware Ivy VIP Limited-Term Bond

 Fee waivers and expense reimbursements1 (0.01%)

-Total annual series operating expenses after fee waivers and expense reimbursements 0.81%
+Total annual portfolio operating expenses after fee waivers and expense reimbursements 0.81%

 Please see the prospectus and SAI for additional information.

 1Net expense ratio reflects a contractual waiver of certain fees/and/or expense reimbursements from May 1, 2023 through April 30, 2024.
-Please see the fee table in the Series' prospectus for more information.
+Please see the fee table in the Portfolios' prospectus for more information.

 Resources

-Carefully consider the Series' investment objectives, risk factors, charges, and expenses before investing.
-This and other information can be found in the Series' prospectus and its summary prospectus, which may be obtained by visiting delawarefunds.com/vip-literature or calling 800 523-1918.
+Carefully consider the Portfolios' investment objectives, risk factors, charges, and expenses before investing.
+This and other information can be found in the Portfolios' prospectus and its summary prospectus, which may be obtained by visiting delawarefunds.com/vip-literature or calling 800 523-1918.
 Investors should read the prospectus and the summary prospectus carefully before investing.

 Investing involves risk, including the possible loss of principal.